thempen/open-simulation-interface-csharp/README.md

 Open the project on visual studio and build the project.
 Make sure to have python 3 installed on your machine.

-The necessary build steps are defined within the *.csproj file and will do:
+The necessary build steps are defined within the *.csproj file and will do the following steps.
+You don't need to do this yourself:
 1. Install the required version dependencies by running the setup script.
    ```sh
    python setup.py